connergroth/EcoVision/README.md

 The application follows a microservices architecture:

 - **Frontend Service**: Next.js application serving the UI and handling all routes.
 Also performs image processing and ML inference directly in the browser.
-Now includes AMD NPU acceleration for on-device inference when available, reducing latency and improving privacy by processing images directly on the user's device.

 - **Detection Service**: FastAPI backend providing additional ML capabilities for more complex image analysis tasks.
 Optimized for AMD GPU/NPU acceleration when deployed on compatible hardware.

 - **User Service**: Manages user data, history, and statistics.

 - **OpenAI Integration Service**: Communicates with ChatGPT APIs for enhanced content generation and advanced image analysis.

-## 🤖 AI Models

-### Object Detection
-- Custom YOLOv8 model fine-tuned on a dataset of recyclable materials
-- Optimized for mobile and edge devices with NPU support

-### DeepSeek Integration
-- Uses DeepSeek models to generate detailed, contextual information about detected items
-- Custom prompt engineering to extract structured information about:
-  - Material properties
-  - Disposal instructions
-  - Environmental impact
-  - Interesting facts
-- Response caching and rate limiting for efficient operation

-## 🌎 Environmental Impact

-By using EcoVision, users can:
-- Reduce contamination in recycling streams
-- Increase recycling rates
-- Learn sustainable practices through engaging feedback
-- Track their personal environmental impact over time

-The application itself is designed to be environmentally friendly:
-- Optimized for low power consumption with edge ML
-- Efficient API design to minimize data transfer